-We have audited the accompanying financial statements of GANGA PHARMACEUTICALSLIMITED.
-Which comprise the Balance Sheet as at 31 March 2017 & the Statement ofProfit and Loss and for the year then ended and a summary ofsignificant accounting policies and other explanatory information.
+We have audited the financial statements of Ganga Pharmaceuticals Limited ("theCompany") which comprise the Balance Sheet as at March 31 2021 the Statement ofProfit and Loss and Cash Flow statement for the year then ended and a summary ofsignificant accounting policies and other explanatory information.

 Management's Responsibility for the Financial Statements